Maine Home Garden News — June 2019

 Plants and animals raised organically are part of an agricultural ecology that includes a supportive, nourishing environment.
 Nourishing that environment depends on cycling organic materials as locally as possible by feeding soils with animal manures, green manures, composts and/or cover crops generated on or near the farm.
 It includes caring for soils so that they provide a welcoming home for the earthworms, beneficial microbes and other organisms that hold and cycle nutrients and that help bind soil particles together.

 MOFGA offers many educational programs, hands-on workshops, online resources, the (very popular) Common Ground Fair, and much more to those interested in organic gardening, homesteading, and agriculture.
-If you’re not familiar, the Organic Gardening Tips page on their website is a great place to start.
+If you’re not familiar, the Go Organic page on their website is a great place to start.

 If you would like to begin managing your landscape and garden organically, the University of Missouri Extension’s Organic Vegetable Gardening Techniques is a comprehensive resource for learning about how to transition from conventional practices.
 You may have already noticed that the vast majority of resources and recommendations in UMaine Extension’s Garden and Yard website include low-input and environmentally-friendly tools and practices, appropriate for any type of gardening you wish to do.